Intro to Stressed and Unstressed Syllables

 Most words in the English language have a stressed syllable and the rest unstressed.
 (In reality, the amount of stress varies on every single syllable but that’s relatively unnecessary to dive into.)

 When a syllable is stressed it sounds emphasized and POWERFUL.
-So let’s get to the example word, Moonlight.
+So let’s get to the example word, Delight.
 Doing a simple syllable count we get a total count of two syllables, de- and -light.

 One of these syllables is more emphasized than the other, can you identify it?